-which we call {\bf the DL non--equilibrium minimum work principle}.
-While $\tilde{W}_{\rm A}^{ext} ( t )$ and $\tilde{Q}_{\rm A}^{\rm wst} ( t )$ are not state variables because they depend on a path, $\Phi_{\rm A}^{\rm neq} ( t )$ is a state variable defined by the non--equilibrium-to-equilibrium minimum work path.
-When state $B$ is on the non--equilibrium-to-equilibrium minimum work path from $A$ to $n$, equality holds in~\eqref{eq:NeqDLExtWorkIneq0-text}.
+which we call {\bf the DL non-equilibrium minimum work principle}.
+While $\tilde{W}_{\rm A}^{ext} ( t )$ and $\Sigma_{\rm A} ( t )$ are not state variables because they depend on a path, $\Phi_{\rm A}^{\rm neq} ( t )$ is a state variable defined by the non-equilibrium-to-equilibrium minimum work path.
+When state $B$ is on the non-equilibrium-to-equilibrium minimum work path from $A$ to $n$, equality in Eq.~\eqref{eq:NeqDLExtWorkIneq0-text} holds.